Policy last updated

 - must not solicit students or staff to become agents of any organisation or individual

-- must not use their position to advocate for or against particular parties, candidates or issues in relation to an election campaign.
+- must not use their position to advocate for or against particular parties, candidates or issues in relation to an election or referendum campaign.

 Important: When participating in any political activity (including through social media), Victorian government school employees must only make a personal public comment if it: